IHsuanHu/IHsuanHu/README.md

 <h1 align="center">Hi, I am Michael</h1>
 <h3 align="left">

+  - Currently, working as a LabView engineer at Applied Optoelectronics, Inc. and open for looking full-time opportunities.
-  - Currently, a Computer Science student at Stevens Institute of Technology looking for full-time opportunities.
+  - Computer Science student at Stevens Institute of Technology.
+  - Experienced with frontend and backend technology to build a responsive web application.
   - Majored in Entomology and experienced in biology, biomolecular, and statistics.
   - Passionate about learning new things and anything relative to software technology.
 </h3>